theshoeshiner/sas-utils/README.md

 # XPT Usage

 Because the library needs random access to the data we must have it in a file.
 If your data is a stream then you need to write it to a file first.
 This is mostly to enhance performance so that we dont have to read the entire thing into memory.
 The initial parsing step skips the data and just reads the metadata.
-The streamObservations() call then reads the data and streams it into memory.
+The streamObservations() call then reads the data and uses a Java Stream to allow you to iterate the observations one a time.

 ```
 File file = <your file>